Unicon/unicon-shibboleth-idp-v3-template/README.md

 #Configuration
-The build is controlled by the [`install.properties`](https://github.com/Unicon/unicon-shibboleth-idp-template/blob/master/installer/2.3.8/src/installer/resources/install.properties)
+The build is controlled by the [`install.properties`](https://github.com/Unicon/unicon-shibboleth-idp-template/blob/master/installer/2.3.8/src/installer/resources/install.properties) file.
-.
 Adjust the following settings based on your environment:

 ```
 idp.home=/shibboleth/shibboleth-idp